smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Unsubscribe_from_VehicleData.md

 5.1.b SDL responds GENERIC_ERROR, success:false to mobile application and does not unsubscribe from VehicleData changes notifications

-**Exception 4**

-5.2.a HMI responds with UNSUPPORTED_RESOURCE

-5.2.b SDL transfer UNSUPPORTED_RESOURCE, success:false to mobile application and does not unsubscribe from VehicleData changes notifications

 ## Use Case 2: Mobile application is already unsubscribed from VehicleData